 STP brokers' Liquidity providers are often hedge funds, banks, and prime brokers.

 Also, STP brokers are not able to offer any fixed spreads.
-The reason for STP brokers not being able to offer fixed spreads is due to the very nature of picking the best spread/ price for each order.
-As a result STP brokers do not have any re-quote neither.
+The reason for STP brokers not being able to offer fixed spreads is the very nature of picking the best spread/ price for each order.
+As a result, STP brokers do not have any requote neither.
 STP accounts are most favorable for those traders using scalping trading strategies or news trading strategies.

 What is an ECN Broker?

 STP and ECN brokers have a lot of similarities.
-However, the biggest difference s the routing of the client orders.
+However, the most significant difference s the routing of the client orders.
 In recent years prime brokers are emerging and connecting multiple liquidity providers under one hub to give better and faster liquidity pools for brokers.

-Thse liquidity hubs act as one liquidity source e hub acts effectively as the major liquidity source.
-The biggest issue here is that you may also end up going through a market maker broker on the other side of the ECN network.
+These liquidity hubs act as one liquidity source.
+The prime hub acts effectively as a significant liquidity source.
+The biggest issue here is that you may also go through a market maker broker on the other side of the ECN network.

-Another difference between the STP and the ECN is that most ECN trading is usually will have minimum order size of 0.1 lot size.
-This due to the fact that very few LPs will allow less than0.1 lots.
+Another difference between the STP and the ECN is that most ECN trading is usually will have a minimum order size of 0.1 lot size.
+It is because very few LPs will allow less than0.1 lots.

 What is a Hybrid Model Forex broker?

-Since traders want different things all the time, brokers have come up with Hybrid model broker type too.
-This basically means that a broker can offer STP, ECN accounts and at the same time be able to become a DD broker.
+Since traders want different things all the time, brokers have come up with a Hybrid model broker type.
+These brokers can offer STP, ECN accounts, and, at the same time, be able to become a DD broker.

 Conclusion: Which broker type is the best?

-At AtoZMarkets we recommend dealing with those Forex brokers that offer market execution with no requotes.
-It is also highly recommended to avoid those brokers completely that utilize virtual dealers.
-Most importantly, if something smells fishy, or too good to be true, then it probably is.
+At AtoZMarkets, we recommend dealing with those Forex brokers that offer market execution with no requotes.
+Professional traders recommend avoiding brokers using virtual dealers.
+Most importantly, if something smells fishy or too good to be true, then it probably is.